Volume growth, eigenvalue and compactness for self-shrinkers: The First Eigenvalue of Self-shrinkers and Compactness Theorem

 Moreover,

 Combining (\ref{4.2})-(\ref{4.4}), we complete the proof. \end{proof}

 We would use the above Reilly type formula to estimate the first eigenvalue of $\mathcal{L}$ operator on a self-shrinker in Euclidean space.
 Now the ambient space is not compact.
-We need the following boundary gradient estimate for $\overline{\mathcal{L}}$. \begin{lemma} Let $\Si$ is an n-dimensional compact embedded manifold in $\R^{n+1}$, $\Omega$ be a bounded domain in $\R^{n+1}$ with $\p\Om=\Si\cup S_R$.
-Here $S_R$ is n-sphere with radius $R$ and centered at the origin for any $R\ge\sqrt{2(n+1)}+diam(\Si)$.
+We need the following boundary gradient estimate for $\overline{\mathcal{L}}$. \begin{lemma} Let $\Si$ be a compact embedded hypersurface in $\R^{n+1}$, $\Omega$ be a bounded domain in $\R^{n+1}$ with $\p\Om=\Si\cup S_R$.
+Here $S_R$ is an n-sphere with radius $R$ and centered at the origin for any $R\ge\sqrt{2(n+1)}+diam(\Si)$.
 We consider Dirichlet problem

 where $u$ is a smooth function on $\Si$, then $|\overline{\nabla} f(X_0)|\leq3\max_{X\in \Si}|u(X)|R$ for any $X_0\in S_R$. \end{lemma} \begin{proof} For any $X_0\in S_R$, there is a unique $Y_0\in\R^{n+1}$ such that $\overline{B_R(0})\cap \overline{B_R(Y_0)}=X_0$.
-Let $u_0=\max_{X\in \Si}|u(X)|$ and define two barrier functions $w^\pm(d)=\pm3u_0(1-\exp(-\frac{d^2-R^2}{2}))$, $d(X)=|X-Y_0|$ on the ball $B_{\sqrt{R^2+1}}(Y_0)$.
+Let $u_0=\max_{X\in \Si}|u(X)|$ and define two barrier functions $w^\pm(d)=\pm3u_0\left(1-\exp\left(-\frac{d^2-R^2}{2}\right)\right)$, $d(X)=|X-Y_0|$ on the ball $B_{\sqrt{R^2+1}}(Y_0)$.
 Now, we prove that the two functions $w^\pm$ satisfy\\ \qquad \ \ (i)\qquad\qquad $\pm\overline{\mathcal{L}}w^\pm<0$\qquad\qquad\quad in $B_{\sqrt{R^2+1}}(Y_0)\cap\Omega$,\\ \qquad \ (ii)\qquad $w^\pm(X_0)=f(X_0)=0$,\\ \qquad (iii)\qquad $w^-(X)\leq f(X)\leq w^+(X), \quad X\in\partial B_{\sqrt{R^2+1}}(Y_0)\cap\Omega$.\\

 Let $Y=X-Y_0$, then $d=|Y|$, $\overline{\na} d=\f Y{|Y|}$ and $\overline{\De}d=\f n{|Y|}$, hence

 Since $(w^+)'=3u_0de^{-\f{d^2-R^2}2}$ and $(w^+)''=3u_0(1-d^2)e^{-\f{d^2-R^2}2}$, then for any $X\in B_{\sqrt{R^2+1}}(Y_0)\cap\Omega$, we have $|X|\le R$, $d=|Y|\ge R$ and